Austio/learning/Docker/docker-mastery/docker.md

  - docker network ls
  - docker network inspect
  - docker network create --driver
- - docker network connect (equivalent of putting a nic on it live)
+ - docker network connect (equivalent of putting a nic on it live, dynamically creates a nic in a container on an existing virtual network)
  - docker network disconnect

 ## Assignments

 ### Containers
  - Setup multiple containers on different processes, apache (8080), nginx (80) and mysql (3306)